Skip to main content

 Cover of Journal of Neuroscience

 This image shows punctate neuronal nitric oxide synthase (nNOS, green) distributed on neuronal elements (magenta) in the central nucleus of the guinea pig inferior colliculus.
 Cell nuclei were labelled with DAPI (blue).
-Dual immunohistochemistry for nNOS (green) and a pan neuronal antibody mixture (PAN, magenta) showing that nNOS-labeled puncta are present on the membrane of both somata and dendrites.
-Rendering in Imaris showing clearly how nNOS puncta (green spots) are localized on neuronal elements (magenta surfaces).
+Dual immunohistochemistry for nNOS (green) and a pan neuronal antibody mixture (PAN, magenta) show that nNOS-labeled puncta are present on the membrane of both somata and dendrites.
+Rendering in Imaris shows clearly how nNOS puncta (green spots) are localized on neuronal elements (magenta surfaces).

-To examine the subcellular distribution of antibody labeling and the proximity of different labels, Z-stacks (Z step 0.1–0.3 μm) were acquired using a 63×oil-immersion objective on a Nikon A1+ point scanning confocal microscope with Nikon Elements software.
+To examine the subcellular distribution of antibody labelling and the proximity of different labels, Z-stacks (Z step 0.1–0.3 μm) were acquired using a 63×oil-immersion objective on a Nikon A1+ point scanning confocal microscope with Nikon Elements software.
 Z-stacks were deconvolved using Huygens Essential (SVI).
 For more information, see the article by Olthof et al.(pages 876-887).

 Awards